 Ashore, Captain Curry has twice served as a fixed-wing flight instructor, first in the T-34C and later he commanded the 8th Flying Training Squadron, a U.S. Air Force T-6A squadron.
 While assigned to the Joint Staff, Directorate for Strategic Plans and Policy (J-5), he served as the Afghanistan Desk Officer, where he deployed to assist Combined Forces Command - Afghanistan with planning efforts for Operation Enduring Freedom.
 In 2012 Captain Curry reported to Joint Forces Staff College as Military Faculty in the Joint Combined Warfighting School and later that year he was selected for major command; serving as Commanding Officer of Navy Munitions Command Atlantic.
 Most recently Curry served as the Assistant Chief of Staff for U.S. Fleet Forces Command, before reporting to his current assignment at Naval Safety Center.

 Captain Curry has logged over 3,100 flight hours in both fixed and rotary-winged aircraft.
 He is a graduate of Air Command and Staff College and Joint Forces Staff College.
-His personal awards include the Joint Meritorious Service Medal (two awards), Meritorious Service Medal (two awards), Air Medal (with bronze star), Navy/Marine Corps Commendation Medal (four awards), Joint Service Achievement Medal, Navy/Marine Corps Achievement Medal, numerous campaign and unit awards, and two “Boeing Rescue” Awards.
+His personal awards include the Legion of Merit, Joint Meritorious Service Medal (two awards), Meritorious Service Medal (two awards), Air Medal (with bronze star), Navy/Marine Corps Commendation Medal (four awards), Joint Service Achievement Medal, Navy/Marine Corps Achievement Medal, numerous campaign and unit awards, and two “Boeing Rescue” Awards.